katcipis/qconsp15/notes/intro-spark.md

 #Intro

 * Lot of love for functional programming (Clojure) :-)
+* Stream processing is graph based.
 * Streaming graph is lazy evaluated, just builds graphs ([DAG](http://en.wikipedia.org/wiki/Directed_acyclic_graph) ) with transformations and wait action to start evaluation.
-* Transformations / lambda based
-* Pipeline based, makes good use of cache, works on memory
-* Remove synchronization requirements using function composition and algebra :D
 * Core concept is a collection of functions working on arrays of data.

-The presentation can be found [here](http://training.databricks.com/workshop/sparkcamp.pdf).
+The workshop presentation can be found [here](http://training.databricks.com/workshop/sparkcamp.pdf).

 ## MapReduce x Spark